scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

 A beam of radiant light envelops a creature in range.
 Make a spellcasting roll against the creatures Charisma save.
-On success they take 1 wound in holy damage, or 2 wounds if they are undead.
+On success they take 1/0 in holy damage, or 2/0 if they are undead.

 You may target an additional creature for every level cast above cantrip.